northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``seff <jobid>``
-     - Reports the computational efficiency of your calculations.
+     - Reports the computational efficiency of your calculations
    * - ``squeue -u <your user name>``
-     - Displays your job status in the job queue.
-Good to use with ``sbatch``.
+     - Displays your job status in the job queue; good to use with ``sbatch``
    * - ``scontrol show jobid -d <JOBID>``
-     - Displays your job information.
-Good to use with ``srun``.
+     - Displays your job information; good to use with ``srun``.

 You can monitor your jobs by using the Slurm ``scontrol`` command.
 Type ``scontrol show jobid -d <JOBID>``, where ``JOBID`` is the number of your job.
 In the figure at the top of the page, you can see that when you submit your ``srun`` command, Slurm displays the unique ID number of your job (``job 12962519``).
 This is the number you use with ``scontrol`` to monitor your job.